ifurusato/pimaster2ardslave/README.md

 ## Further Information

-This project is part of the New Zealand Personal Robotics (NZPRG) Robot Operating System, not to be confused with other "ROS" projects.
+This project is part of the _New Zealand Personal Robotics (NZPRG)_ "Robot Operating System", not to be confused with other "ROS" projects.
 For more information check out the [NZPRG Blog](https://robots.org.nz/) and [NZPRG Wiki](https://service.robots.org.nz/wiki/).

+Please note that the documentation in the code will likely be more current than this README file, so please consult it for the "canonical" information.
+Also note that this project will eventually be folded into the NZPRG Robot Operating System project, once it has gotten to a stage where it can be posted publicly.

 ## Copyright & License